-- the progression of reading development
+- the progression of reading and writing development

 With these skills, you will be well prepared to help your students develop into proficient and advanced readers and writers.

 USC Reading and Literacy Added Authorization Program (Added Authorization) is approved by the California Commission on Teacher Credentialing.Apply Learn More

 The program’s courses have been created specifically for a working professional.
 These courses have immediate practical application to the classroom setting.

 - Diagnosis of Reading Disabilities

 Your classroom will be used as a lab-site as you work with two students from two different grade levels and who have a reading need.
 Your work will be completed in a one-to-one setting throughout the duration of the program.